 (c) Optimization of the response surface: This is where the core competency of the Response surface methodology lies.
 Only when we know all possible combination of design variables and their corresponding responses, we can decide with logical reasoning the selection of the input variables.
 There are various optimization techniques we can adopt to get the best design.
 These optimization algorithms minimize or maximize the variables based upon the response surfaces.
 We can use Multi-Objective Genetic Algorithm (MOGA), Nonlinear Programming by Quadratic Lagrangian (NLPQL), Mixed-Integer Sequential Quadratic Programming (MISQP), Adaptive Single-Objective Optimization (ASO), Adaptive Multiple-Objective Optimization (AMO) etc to solve an optimization problem.
 Optimization algorithms are problem dependent and sometimes may not be able to find the optimal solution.
 The suitability of the optimization algorithms should be checked first based upon the nature of the benchmark problems they have been verified against.
-It can be noted that once the response surface is generated, each of the optimization method can be used with minimum computational time.
-The computational time is usually associated in building meta models.
+It can be noted that once the response surface is generated, each of the optimization the network of the optimizational time is usually associated in building meta models.